 Magnuson Moss Warranty Act

 If your product becomes defective, you must give the manufacturer a reasonable opportunity to repair the item under the warranty.
 Typically, a reasonable opportunity means three repair attempts at the same defect.
+The law is less strict than the PA Lemon Law in that it does not contain mileage requirements and the time for filing a claim is longer.
+This is the “go to” law on most used vehicle cases that we handle.

 Our firm typically uses the Act on newer used vehicle claims.
 That is, the Act is a great weapon for late model vehicle